ruslanmv/ruslanmv.github.io/_pages/about.md

-In my free time, I like to  be with my family around and visit new places.
+In my free time, I like to  be with my family around and visit new places, watch videos in Youtube.
 I like also have discussions about the culture of each new place we visit.
-Lear new languages and discover new people.
+Learn new languages and discover new people.

 <figure>
   <img src="/assets/images/attachment-about.jpg" alt="Oaxaca Mexico">
-  <figcaption>Oaxaca</figcaption>
+  <figcaption>Oaxaca Mexico</figcaption>
 </figure>